mmw-frontend/app_test/README.md

 This test is an opportunity to showcase your development skills as well as your attention to detail.
 You are more than welcome to develop your mobile application using any choice of framework or development tool.
 Therefore you can develop your mobile application as a hybrid application (Ionic, Flutter, React Native Mobile) or as a native mobile application (Swift, Kotlin).

 You can decide which platform to work with, so either **iOS** or **Android**.
-We don’t expect you to package your application or submit the application to a store, we just want to see your source code and we’ll look to preview your application in a development environment on our devices.
+We don’t expect you to package your application or submit the application to a store, we just want to see your source code and we’ll look to preview your application on one of our devices.

-The following github repo contains a simple app design flow that we would like you to follow.
+The following github repo contains a simple app design flow mockup that we would like you to follow.
 We will provide you two API endpoints that will return data back via JSON.
-It is therefore up to you to use this data to present the data back in a design similar to the mockup app design flow provided.
+It is therefore up to you to use this data to present the data back in a design similar to the mocku provided.

 The endpoint URLs are list below:
 - https://frontendtest.mainlinemenswear.co.uk/products
 - https://frontendtest.mainlinemenswear.co.uk/product/{productId}

 You have a choice of screen A or B when deciding how you want to style the three products that are returned.
 You can choose to do one or you can choose to do both if you want to add an additional feature.
 Only do this if you have the time.
+In terms of the design, keep it simple and basic.
+We're not looking at your design skills, we're more interested in your approach to developing a mobile application.

 Please make sure to test your mobile application and please add commments to your code so we can understand your thought process.